 On top of the increased range of design choices, temporary tattoos have generally been getting more popular over the last year or so.
 Because the internet has made them accessible, it’s now easier than ever for customers to find designs that fit their aesthetic and price range.
-Plus, because of the pandemic, people of all ages have been looking for at-home activities that help kill time.
+Plus, people of all ages have been looking for at-home activities that help kill time.

 But while temporary tattoos are known for their short lives, it can actually be harder to remove them from skin than you’d think—especially if you’re trying to get rid of them before their typical shelf life (skin life?).

 “The discomfort comes from the stickiness (skin adhesive) they sometimes have,” says Allison Wilcoxen, owner of NatureTats, a hand-drawn temporary tattoo company.
 “When you try to remove that, especially early on, it can pull little hairs out with it.”

 And pulling out a bunch of little hairs is just as painful as it sounds—think about the pain you feel ripping off an adhesive bandage.
 In that instance, removing the temporary tat can be even more difficult due to knowing that you’re going to feel a bit of pain.
 Temporary tattoos aren’t easily removed with soap and water either, so it’s common for people not to know how to properly remove them.
 This leads to people scrubbing and picking at a temporary tattoo to take it off, irritating and sometimes even breaking the skin.
 When you choose a high-quality temporary tattoo company like NatureTats or INKED by Dani, though, you can be sure that the materials used won’t give you much, if any, trouble.